-Identical to MPEG-4, M4V is a video format that is often used to encode files on Apple devices.
-Due to the FairPlay DRM copyright protection, some users can’t open M4V files on their computers with the built-in browser.
-Luckily, all those that want to play M4V on Mac will be able to use the solution we identified to watch M4V and other codecs no matter if they are using Mac or Windows.
+Like MPEG-4, M4V is a video format often used to encode files on Apple devices.
+Due to the FairPlay DRM copyright protection, some users can’t open M4V files on their computers using the built-in video player.
+Luckily, all those that want to play M4V on Mac will be able to use the solution we identified to watch M4V and other codecs.

-Developed by Apple Inc., M4V is a video container format that is very similar to MP4, especially when talking about keeping a good balance between video quality and its size.
-Apple uses this format to encode video files, such as music videos, TV shows in the App Store.
-Apple often uses DRM protection on their files leading to issue in playback if you don’t have the proper player.
-It allows them to choose the computers that can play with certain files.
+Developed by Apple Inc., M4V is a video container format similar to MP4, mainly because it achieves an equal balance between file size and video quality.
+Apple uses this format to encode video files, such as music videos or TV shows in the App Store.
+Apple often uses DRM protection on their files leading to playback issues if you aren’t using the proper player.
+It allows them to restrict computers from playing specific files.

 Unfortunately, sometimes you can’t play M4V files in Apple Music or QuickTime Player.
 M4V files have to meet specific requirements to be played on Apple Music.
-M4V file has to be either encoded as 540 kbit/s (minimum) MPEG-4 video (H.264) with an approximately 128 kbit/s AAC audio track or as a 1.5 Mbit/s (minimum) MPEG-4 video (H.264) with a minimum 128 kbit/s AAC audio.
+An M4V file has to be either encoded at 540 kbit/s (minimum) MPEG-4 video (H.264) with an approximately 128 kbit/s AAC audio track or at a 1.5 Mbit/s (minimum) MPEG-4 video (H.264) with a minimum 128 kbit/s AAC audio.

-So if you have an M4V that doesn't meet the above requirements you'll have to go through format conversion and codec search and installation.
-Or you can download a third-party Mac M4V player to play M4V files as they are.
+So if you have an M4V that doesn't meet the above requirements, you'll have to go through format conversion, and you’ll have to update the codecs.
+Or you can download a third-party M4V player Mac to play M4V files as they are.

 Using software that supports M4V playback on Mac isn’t the only method of playing M4V on Mac.
 You can also convert M4V into formats that are already supported by QuickTime, like MOV or MP4.